 Step 3 – Install OpenElec with Kodi on Raspberry Pi

 Once you have the OpenElec image file extracted, you will want to write the image to your SD card.
 You can use Win32 Disk Manager to take care of this task.

 To write the image to your SD memory card, simply click on the blue folder icon and select the image file.
 Make sure the device is set to the drive letter that matches your SD card and click on Write to save the image.
 Slip the SD card into your Raspberry Pi and fire it up.
 The OpenElec OS will launch you directly into Kodi.

 Want to take things a step further?
 You can install add-ons just as you would on any Kodi device.
 See the right side bar of this page or any of the sections linked at the top of the page to learn more about all the popular add-ons available for Kodi.
 Here’s a list with some of our favorites.
 Click on any add-on to view a full guide.

 If you don’t want to install individual add-ons, then perhaps you would like to use a build.
 This can get a little more complicated when using Raspberry Pi.
 If you prefer using a build then you need to keep Raspberry Pi’s resources in mind and select an appropriate build.
 We recommend some of the same builds that are popular for Firestick users.

 We installed the Orroo Fire Stick build and it worked well on Raspberry Pi.
 It wasn’t perfect but we were able to access some of our favorite Kodi add-ons with the build.
 Here’s a quick look at Orroo running on our Pi.

 The last step that everyone should consider is using a VPN.
 Whether you plan to use Kodi on Raspberry Pi, Android, or any other device, we recommend using a VPN.
-A quality VPN like IPVanish will help protect your privacy and unblock geo-restrictions.
+A quality VPN will help protect your privacy and unblock geo-restrictions.